Botswana

-The Government in Botswana
+The Government and Political System in Botswana

 A parliamentary republic, Botswana is run by a presidential representative who is state, chief executive, and commander-in-chief of the armed forces.
 The president is elected by a simple majority of the National Assembly and he appoints a cabinet from among the National Assembly members, including the vice president, who also serves as a cabinet minister.
 Executive power is exercised by the government.